bishalacharya/webstaurantstoreselenium/README.md

 # webstaurantstoreselenium
 # Selenium WebDriver Maven Project for WebstaurantStore

-This is a sample Selenium WebDriver project using Java, Maven, and JUnit 5.
+This is a sample Selenium WebDriver project using Java, Maven, and JUnit.
 The project automates tests on the [WebstaurantStore](https://www.webstaurantstore.com/) website.
 The single test performs searching for 'Stainless work Table', navigating through search results, adding last item to the cart, and emptying the cart.